peterhanania/Pogy/README.md

 </h1>

- **Webhooks: (for Developer)**
+**Webhooks: (for developers)**
 With Pogy You can even log everything using webhooks. ( you will have to change each webhook using visual studio code )

 <h1 align="center">
   <a href="https://github.com/peterhanania"><img src="https://i.imgur.com/vbGuLdL.jpg"></a>